7 Advantages of Technology in Business Communication

 7. It is more versatile

-As well as sending messages and to-do lists, business communication also includes sharing ideas.
+As well as sending messages and to-do lists, ways of business communication also includes sharing ideas.

 These can be presented in a range of different ways, the most popular being presentations.